What does a kidney stone looks like?

 It is not uncommon for a crystal to contain more than one crystalline component.
 Non-crystalline materials found in crystals include proteins and blood.
 Calcium oxalate crystals come basically in two varieties, calcium oxalate monohydrate and calcium oxalate dihydrate.

-Below are just a few pictures of crystals secured from various websites which will document the enormous variations in shape and size of the crystals.
+Below are just a few pictures of what a kidney stone looks like.
+The images of crystals have been sourced from various websites which will document the enormous variations in shape and size of different kidney stone types.
 Other forms of stones include calcium phosphate crystals and calcium oxalate dihydrate crystals.

 Calcium Oxalate Dihydrate / Calcium Oxalate Monohydrate Crystal